UPCOMING FORUMS

 • What does the crackdown on immigration mean for American society?

-To help us see and better understand the reality and context of ICE’s incursion into our community, this forum will feature a scholar, a clergyman, an attorney who is the CEO of a 100+ year-old immigrant and refugee settlement organization, and a volunteer at Waltham’s immigrant crisis response organization.
+To help us see and better understand the reality and context of ICE’s incursion into our community, this forum featured a scholar, a clergyman, an attorney who is the CEO of a 100+ year-old immigrant and refugee settlement organization, and a volunteer at Waltham’s immigrant crisis response organization.

 Moderator